Kaarlo Juho Ståhlberg: First President of Finland

 of the Civil War and several senior army officers.
 He signed into law bills that gave the trade unions an equal power with the employers' organizations to negotiate labour contracts, a bill to improve the public care for the poor, and the Lex Kallio law which distributed land from the wealthy landowners to the former tenant farmers and other landless rural people.

 In foreign policy Ståhlberg was markedly reserved towards Sweden, largely as a consequence of the Åland crisis, which marked the early years of his presidency.
 He was also cautious towards Germany, and generally unsuccessful in his attempts to establish closer contacts with Poland, the United Kingdom and France.

 Post-presidential life

 Ståhlberg did not seek re-election in 1925, finding his difficult term of office a great strain.
 He also believed that the right-wing and the monarchists would become more reconciled to the republic if he stepped down.
 According to the longtime late Agrarian and Centrist politician Johannes Virolainen, he believed that the incumbent president was too much favoured over the other candidates while standing for re-election.
-He was offered the post of Chancellor of the University of Helsinki, but declined it, instead becoming a member of the government's Law Drafting Committee.
-He also served as a National Progressive member of Parliament again, as a member for the Uusimaa constituency from 1930 to 1933.